Skip to main content

 • No external origin URL exists — content enters the network through origin-backed nodes whose backends are hidden.

-• A node cannot earn without delivering verifiable bytes — BLAKE3 hash mismatch voids payment.
+• A node cannot earn without delivering verifiable bytes — hash mismatch voids payment.

-• A node cannot register a NodeId it does not control — ed25519 signature verification prevents squatting.
+• A node cannot register an identity it does not control — both keys must sign at registration.

-• Safety bounds on all governable parameters are hardcoded — governance cannot set fees to 100% or stake to zero.
+• Safety bounds on all governable parameters are hardcoded — governance cannot set fees to 100% or push the operator revenue share below its floor.

 • A node cannot serve a blacklisted hash after the compliance window — doing so is slashable.